-In compliance with the Family and Medical Leave Act of 1993, eligible employees are entitled to up to twelve (12) workweeks of unpaid leave to care for the employee's child after birth or placement of a child with the employee for adoption or foster care.
+In compliance with the Family and Medical Leave Act of 1993, eligible employees are entitled to up to twelve (12) workweeks for unpaid leave to care for the employee's child after birth or placement of a child with the employee for adoption or foster care.
 Leave to care for an employee's healthy newborn baby or minor child who is adopted or accepted for foster care must be taken within twelve (12) months of the birth or placement of the child.
+An employee may use up to thirty (30) days of paid sick leave on the first thirty (30) working days of that twelve-week period without a physician's statement.
+Additional paid sick leave days may be taken when the need is verified by a physician's statement.